-Dr Michael Spence AC joined the Founding National Male Champions of Change group in 2014.
+Dr Michael Spence AC joined the Champions of Change Founding Group in 2014.

 As Vice-Chancellor, Dr Michael Spence is the University of Sydney’s principal executive officer with responsibility for promoting the interests and furthering the development of the University.
 He took up the position in July 2008 and is the University’s 25th Vice-Chancellor.